steemit/smt-whitepaper/smt-manual/manual.md

 of decimals.

-The `generation_begin_time` is when participants can begin to contribute to the ITO.
-It is allowed to be in the future so users have time to study the ITO's final terms before the ITO begins.
+The `generation_begin_time` is when participants can begin to contribute to the ICO.
+It is allowed to be in the future so users have time to study the ICO's final terms before the ICO begins.

-The `generation_end_time` is when the ITO stops accepting contributions, and the `announced_launch_time` is when the ITO token is created (assuming the ITO reached the minimum participation level).
-Some pause is allocated between the `generation_end_time` and `announced_launch_time` to allow for the possibility of ITO's that wish to have hidden caps that aren't revealed while the ITO is open for contributions.
-It also gives the ITO creator time to use the final ITO numbers to aid in pre-launch business activities.
+The `generation_end_time` is when the ICO stops accepting contributions, and the `announced_launch_time` is when the ICO token is created (assuming the ICO reached the minimum participation level).
+Some pause is allocated between the `generation_end_time` and `announced_launch_time` to allow for the possibility of ICO's that wish to have hidden caps that aren't revealed while the ICO is open for contributions.
+It also gives the ICO creator time to use the final ICO numbers to aid in pre-launch business activities.

 ### Token units

 Initial token generation is driven by a contributions of *STEEM units* from contributors.
 To simplify rounding concerns, a contribution must be an integer number of STEEM units.
-The ITO creator sets the size of a STEEM unit, it can be large or small.
+The ICO creator sets the size of a STEEM unit, it can be large or small.
-It is better to keep the unit small (for example, 1 STEEM or 0.1 STEEM), as this allows the ITO to be accessible to the maximum possible audience.
+It is better to keep the unit small (for example, 1 STEEM or 0.1 STEEM), as this allows the ICO to be accessible to the maximum possible audience.

 A STEEM unit also specifies a *routing policy* which determines